 How are we going to achieve this?
 We are convinced that technological innovation and progress hold the key.
 That ideas and creativity are our most important resource.
 So, we will leverage every single breakthrough at our disposal, from software to material sciences, from digitalized production and supply chain management to artificial intelligence and blockchain technology.

 Bringing all this together will allow us to create new and sustainable forms of mobility.

 Circularity is one big topic in this challenge.
 Working in harmony with circular economic principles will allow us to accelerate our efforts when it comes to CO2-reduction.
 We’re now committed to avoiding over 200 million tonnes of CO2 by 2030, more than 20 times the annual CO2 emissions of a city the size of Munich.
 By that same year, we will also have reduced supply chain CO2 emissions per vehicle by 20 per cent, when comparing to 2019 figures.
-We are committed to recycling 99 per cent of our annual production waste, too.
 We’ve reduced energy consumption per vehicle produced by 55 per cent since 2006 and rely on renewable energy sources like green electricity.
 In addition, by 2030, we aim to halve CO2 emissions for every mile driven by our cars.

 Social sustainability is another important aspect.
 By succeeding in a competitive environment, we retain our ability to create growth and that in turn enables us to provide stable employment across the world.
 Social sustainability extends to our suppliers, too.
 For example, we go to great lengths to ensure that the lithium and cobalt we buy for our batteries has been mined adhering to international labor standards from conflict-free zones.
 Finally, our focus on sustainability sends a strong signal to our investors and stakeholders on the continued long-term viability of this company.